- Complete Study Material Books (Hard Copy) Send via Post within 4 to 6 Days

 4.7 Rating - OSN Academy App - Review on Google Play Store

-UPSC English Literature Syllabus for IAS Mains
+UPSC IAS Mains Optional English Literature Syllabus

-English Literature Syllabus - PAPER – I
+English Literature Optional (Mains) - PAPER – I

 The Renaissance; Elizabethan and Jacobean Drama; Metaphysical Poetry; The Epic and the Mock-epic; Neo-classicism; Satire; The Romantic Movement; The Rise of the Novel; The Victorian Age.